-- TAs will undertake marking of essays and other forms of non-assessed work as prescribed for the subjects(s) in question.
-They will return non-assessed work to students with feedback, according to prescribed deadlines. - May be asked to undertake additional assessed marking, for which they will be paid at £7.50 per essay/script.
-Payment for such will be organised on a fee claim form via the Staff Resources Office (Williamson 3.51A).
+- TAs may be asked to undertake marking of essays and other forms of nonassessed work as prescribed for the subjects(s) in question, for which they will be paid extra.
+They will return non-assessed work to students with feedback, according to prescribed deadlines. - TAs may also be asked to undertake additional assessed marking for which they will be paid. - Marking is normally paid on an hourly basis (3 papers per hour) multiplied by the hourly rate.
+Marking for some subjects is calculated differently - if this is the case you will be notified.